dashio-connect/python-dashio/README.md

 ### Controls

 Controls are objects that represent actions and widgets in the DashIO application.
 All controls have a ControlID, Title, and TitlePosition.
 The ControlID should be a string that can uniquely identifiy that control per device.
 The control Title is text that is displayed on **DashIO** with the Contol.
 The TitlePosition can be either `TitlePosition.TOP`, `TitlePosition.BOTTOM`, or `TitlePosition.NONE`.
 Controls that are displayed have a `dashio.ControlPosition` that is composed of four size and position variables: x_position_ratio, y_position_ratio, width_ratio, height_ratio.
 The first two are position ratios that place the top left corner of the widget on the DeviceView.
 The last two are ratios that govern the size of the widget.
 The ratios are propertional to the size of the screen with the full size of the screen representing 1.0.
 All controls have a `message_rx_event` callback that is used to return messages from the **DashIO** app.

+Controls have two main types of attributes.

+1) *Config Attributes*.
+These attributes define the look and placement of the control.
+They are used to generate the config information sent to the **DashIO** app when it issues a CFG command to the device.

+2) *Messaging Atttributes*.
+Setting these attributes send messages to the **DashIO** app controlling the visable appearance of the control.

 #### DeviceView

 A DeviceView provides a control that descibes appearance and style of the group of controls that are displayed on this DeviceView by the iotdashboard app.

 ##### DeviceView Attributes

+All of these attributes are config attributes.

 * *control_id : str.* An unique control identity string.
 The control identity string must be a unique string for each control per device.
 Each control inherits the DeviceViews Control settings.
 * *title : str.* The controls title.